 These are also called aroma lamps, burners and candle

 diffusers.
-They have the advantage of being beautiful as well as functional.
-Candle Diffusers come in many varieties and styles, from soapstone to ceramic to glass, and are also very simple and affordable.
+They have the advantage of being beautiful as well as functional, and come in many varieties and styles, from soapstone to ceramic to glass.
+They're simple and affordable, and add a nice ambiance to your space.

 This is the preferred model of many aromatherapists and massage therapists.
 These diffusers pump air through a glass chamber filled with essential oils.
 They are well regarded due to their effectiveness in diffusing essential oils and in maintaining their therapeutic properties.